 Facebook, Twitter, YouTube, Instagram and TikTok are just a few ways the public has direct access to communicate with a brand and shape the public’s perception of that brand.
 The consumer expects the brand to be as responsive as any medium through which it is accessed while maintaining consistency in how it appears.

 Traditionally, there were fewer channels to convey a brand’s identity and therefore fewer opportunities for the public to experience your brand.
 Consistency was achieved through repetition of the same elements – organized in the same way – over and over and over again.
 Today, a consumer is likely to encounter your brand several times a day and too much repetition tends to make brands become stale and ineffective.

-With a modern brand identity system, consistency should not only created through repetition, but also through recognition of pattern.
+With a modern brand identity system, consistency should not only be created through repetition but also through recognition of pattern.
 Creating a cohesive and flexible brand identity requires the creation of a logical pattern.
 Instead of having a brand identity focused around one big central idea, have multiple smaller ideas.
 This aids in brand recognition and keeps the brand nimble enough to evolve rapidly and organically in a fast-paced, digital world.
 Repetition aids recognition, but variation in patterns creates relevance that sustains long-term interest.

 Brand guidelines or graphic standards manuals are still very important, but these documents should be brief and inspirational.
 They should provide the parameters to ensure an appropriate level of consistency while also allowing the brand to continue to grow in richness and depth with each experience.
-This way a brand never gets old; it always stays relevant and fresh.
+This way a brand never gets old; it always stays relevant and appealing.

 A Calculated Approach to B2B Brand Strategy

 The best marketers understand that their brand is one of their most valuable assets.
 Discover laws to branding and what it means to your company.